RockShwa/Test_Driven_Development/README.md

     - One implication of Value Objects is that all operations must return a new object, and another is that Value Objects should implement equals(), because one $5 is pretty much good as another (also means you have to implment hashCode())
 - Triangulation: When we triagulate, we only generalize code when we have two examples or more; we briefly ignore the duplication between test and model code.
 When the second example demands a general solution, then and only then do we generalize
     - Author uses it as a last resort, when he's totally unsure of what to refactor

+### Chapter 12 - Addition, Finally
+- When the object we have does not behave in the way we want it to, we make another object with the same external protocol (an imposter) but a different implementation
+- The Expressions seem to be the heart of the goal here (adding diff currencies).
+I try to keep objects at the heart as ignorant of the rest of the world as possible, so they stay flexible